fverdoja/fverdoja.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Academy Research Fellow, <a href=https://irobotics.aalto.fi/>Intelligent Robotics, Aalto University</a>, Finland

 profile:
   align: right
-  image: prof_pic.jpg
+  image: fra.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Francesco Verdoja received his PhD in Computer Science from University of Turin, Italy in July 2017.
+During his PhD studies his research focused on graph-based image processing, with his work on tumor segmentation awarding him the "Best student award" at the International Computer Vision Summer School 2014 (ICVSS14).
+Since September 2017 he joined the Intelligent Robotics group at Aalto University in Helsinki, Finland as postdoctoral researcher.
+At the same time, he was working part-time as AI scientist for the AI consultancy company SiloAI.

+Currently, he works as staff scientist in robotics in Aalto University.
+He is the coordinator for the Aalto Robot Lab.
+His research focuses on robotic perception and mapping with particular interest on increasing environment understanding by extracting semantic knowledge from spatial representations.
+His contributions include for example mapping complete occupancy of objects from partial sensor data and estimating people flow from architecture, as well as the formulation of the idea of hypermaps as next step beyond multi-layer mapping for robotics.

+Other achievements include three patents based on his research, the preparation and management of two large scale Finnish national research projects, and the organization of several workshops at top conferences in robotics.